Documentation

 In this guide, you will learn how to:

-3. Make external requests with the appropriate authorization.
+3. Make external requests with appropriate authorization.

 Implementing GraphQL API authorization in apps